Valley Settlement Board & Leadership Team

 PATTI STRANAHAN joins the Valley Settlement board after years of close engagement with the organization.
 She also serves on the board and is chair of the board development committee at the Needmor Fund.
 Patti also serves on the board of the Thrift Shop of Aspen and the Forest Conservancy.
 Previously she served on a number of boards including the Aspen Community School, the Aspen Historical Society & the Aspen Youth Center.
 Patti has lived in the Roaring Fork Valley for over forty years, where she co-founded and -ran the iconic Woody Creek Tavern with her husband, George Stranahan, the visionary founder of The Manaus Fund, parent of Valley Settlement.
 Patti volunteers at the Thrift Shop of Aspen, one of the region’s quiet yet powerful philanthropies, and for the Forest Conservancy as a Wilderness Ranger.
 Patti lives in Carbondale, CO with her husband George, two cats and one dog—their six children having left the nest & nine grandchildren who circle back periodically.

 ROB STEIN is Superintendent of the Roaring Fork School District.
-He also serves as President of the board of Mountain Family Health Centers.
+He also serves as Vice President of the board of Mountain Family Health Centers.
 He has worked on the front lines of education reform for over 30 years, as a teacher, administrator, university professor and educational consultant.
 Rob led one of the nation’s most high-profile turnaround efforts at Manual High School, and also served as Head of School at Graland Country Day School and Executive Director at Rocky Mountain School of Expeditionary Learning.
 He is an adjunct professor at the University of Colorado and has also taught at Denver University and Harvard Graduate School of Education.
 Rob has published, presented and consulted locally and nationally on organizational development, school leadership, research-based practice and school change.
 He holds a BA from Middlebury College, an MA from Stanford University and an EdD from Harvard University.
 Stein is also fluent in Spanish, which helps given the majority of the school district’s students are Latinos.
 Rob lives in Carbondale, CO with his wife Mariah Dickson & son who’s in high school, while his daughter is attending college.